Real Shaving: a Gift Guide for 2023

 - Good-prep gift

 For the past few years, I have started each shave by applying Grooming Dept Moisturizing Pre-Shave.
 It’s a thick liquid, and rubbing a drop or two into the stubble before applying lather makes a big difference in the shave and in how good the skin feels post-shave.
-A tub lasts about 18 months, so the cost per shave–as with so many shaving products, even the most expensive–is minimal;—and the effect is wonderful.
+A tub lasts about 18 months, so the cost per shave, as with so many shaving products, is minimal.
+And the effect is wonderful.
 Also available from ItalianBarber.com.

 • Solstice, by Phoenix Artisan Accoutrements (soap with aftershave).
 With the winter holidays falling around the time of the solstice, this is a soap appropriate to the season.
 Phoenix’s CK-6 formula creates a rich and slick lather that feels nourishing to the skin.
 And while fragrances are very YMMV, I love this one: “Sage, Sweetgrass, Cedar, Rose Absolute, and Benzoin Resin.”

 • The Dead Sea, by RazoRock (soap with aftershave), a soft soap that includes minerals from the Dead Sea.
 Barely dampen your brush when you load it with this soap—The Dead Sea wants very little water.
 The fragrance is “Lemon, Rosemary, Cannabis, Saffron, Sandalwood.”
 The soap comes in a classic, heavy glass tub.